Gilmanton

 Town Report Excerpts

-Once Gilmanton closed their Poor Farm, some indigent residents were placed at the Laconia State School.
+Laconia State School: Once Gilmanton closed its Poor Farm, some indigent residents were also placed at the Laconia State School.
 Residents were also placed there by families unable to provide care for them.

 State School panel wants historic and market studies Laconia Daily Sun 12/20/2018